blekoh/sacred-engine/Readme.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Sacred Engine is a personal project to learn about Vulkan, rending, and all aspects of creating a game engine.
+Sacred Engine is a personal project to learn about Vulkan, rendering, and all aspects of creating a 3D game engine.
 It is not intended to be a fully use-able game engine nor is it intended for public use.

 ## Notable Features
 - Vulkan rendering backend